-The petition for a zoning map amendment for parcels 112207E212 & 112207E033 to be rezoned from R-2 - Low-Density Single-Family Residential District to PD-R - Planned Development Residential District would permit the applicant to develop 117 single-family residential lots on approximately 39.4828 acres.
-The existing R-2 - Low-Density Single-Family Residential District has a potential development density of 1.45 dwelling units per acre.
-The Planned Development proposes a density of approximately 2.96 dwelling units per acre, an increase from the underlying "R-2" zoning potential density.
-The proposed density also falls below the recommended maximum of 3 dwelling units per acre under Goshen Township Zoning Resolution Article 6: 6.02 Planned Development Districts.
+This petition is for a zoning map amendment for parcel 1122111027 to be rezoned from R-1 - Agricultural and Rural Residential District to PD-R - Planned Development Residential District.
+A favorable recommendation would allow the applicant to develop 310 single-family residential lots on approximately 113.48 acres.

+The existing R-1 - Agricultural and Rural Residential District has a potential development density of 1.23 dwelling units per acre.
+The Planned Development proposes a density of 2.73 dwelling units per acre, an increase of 122% from the underlying "R-2" zoning potential density.
+The proposed 2.73 dwelling units per acre are significantly higher than the immediate surrounding residential parcels (+/- .45 acres) found along Linton Road.
+However, the proposed density does fall below the recommended maximum of 3 dwelling units per acre under Goshen Township Zoning Resolution Article 6: 6.02 Planned Development Districts.